Spider-Man on the cover of Amazing Fantasy #15 (1962)

 The Amazing Spider-Man #300

-First full appearance of Venom.
-Return to the classic red-and-blue costume.
+First full Venom.
+Return to red and blue.

 6. 1992